 Columbia employees should speak with administrators in Human Resources about potential benefits.

 Are there work study, teaching assistantships or research assistantships available to current students?

 Assistantships and work studies must be sought out by the student.
 You are welcome to look on Columbia’s HR page for part-time, on-campus positions.
 Some are research oriented, while others are purely administrative.
-These are hourly positions and generally don’t come with tuition benefits.
+These are hourly positions and generally do not come with tuition benefits.
 The School of Engineering also posts research opportunities on the Student Research Program site.